tanveerahmad1517/project11_doggies_api_django/README.md

 	* `/api/dog/<pk>/`

-* To get whether the current user is staff or not
+* To get whether the current user is staff or not (only users who are staff can add and delete dogs)

 	* `/api/user/isstaff/`